 - To explore why the speech and language therapy profession does not reflect the diversity of the population it serves, and develop ideas and actions to address those issues.

 - To recognise the social complexity of the issues and wider impacts on diversity and career choices.

-Take a look at the workshop summary in our events archive or read an article about the event (PDF), featured in the September 2019 issue of Bulletin.
+Read an article about the event (PDF) featured in the September 2019 issue of Bulletin.